CAFE Foundation: Flight test program

 After the 1990 season, the focus of the Foundation shifted to performing detailed flight test analyses of experimental aircraft, again focusing on the aircraft's efficiency.
 Each aircraft evaluated resulted in an Aircraft Performance Report that was then published by the EAA.
 These activities took place at a new facility, the CAFE Flight Test Center, at the Sonoma County Airport, funded by the EAA and completed in 1993.

 CAFE challenge

-In that same year, a new face, the CAFE Challenge, was inaugurated, and the Triaviathon was reinstated.
+In that same year, a new race, the CAFE Challenge, was inaugurated, and the Triaviathon was reinstated.
 Using highly accurate GPS technology, the Challenge used the slightly modified CAFE Formula over a 500 mi closed course to evaluate an aircraft's performance.
 The Formula is V^1.3 x MPG x W^0.6, where V = average speed over the course of the race, MPG = miles per US gallon of fuel and W = cabin payload in pounds.
 The first winner of the Challenge was the Scaled Composites Catbird, a high-performance single-engine all-composite aircraft designed by Burt Rutan and flown by his brother, Dick Rutan in 1993.
 The 1994 winner of the Challenge was another composite aircraft of canard layout designed by Burt Rutan and flown by Gary Hertzler.
 Rather than a monetary purse, the two races now are commemorated by a perpetual trophy.